reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell_GetFileCountWithinLibrary.md

 draft: false
 ---

-# Counting Files within SharePoint Libraries using PnP PowerShell
+# Counting Files and Folders within SharePoint Libraries using PnP PowerShell

 This post shows a PowerShell script using PnP PowerShell module to count the number of files and folders within a SharePoint library.
 It might be useful doing an inventory of file count.